 - It takes a little longer to achieve the desired sharpness.

 Electrical Sharpener is manually less intensive, but just a little faster.
 It requires less skill and, therefore, fewer chances to make mistakes.
-These machines usually have a very well written guide and are easy to use.
+These machines usually have a very well written guide and are easy to use and they also last for a long time.
 Most of the electrical sharpeners have different types of slots, each one of them used for different phases of the sharpening process.
 Because of the slots being fixed, it provides a stable edge.
 You go through each slot one by one, as explained in the guide, and that’s it.
 These machines are effortless to use; however, sharpening sessions with them removes much more material compared to a sharpening stone.
 This translated to a much shorter life span for your knife.
 The same reason why it is not recommended to use a sharpening machine for a pocket knife.
 Pocket knives generally have to begin with skinny blades, so using it would result in a very short life span.
 One more thing that is crucial is that if you wish to use a European knife, the angle for these knives is different compared to the Japanese.

 - Easy and fast to use, and it does not require any skill.